gmvoit/just-the-docs/descriptions/MultiphaseGas.md

 ### Weak Coupling

-In an atmosphere jointly supported by turbulence and thermal pressure, the motions of cool clouds are essentially ballistic if hydrodynamical drag cannot couple them to the hot component on an orbital timescale.
-Each temperature component in an equilibrium atmosphere must then separately satisfy its own force balance condition.
+The motions of cool clouds in an atmosphere jointly supported by turbulence and thermal pressure are essentially ballistic if hydrodynamical drag cannot couple them to the hot component on an orbital timescale.
+Each temperature component in an equilibrium **ExpCGM** atmosphere must then separately satisfy its own force balance condition.

 The force balance condition for the cool component becomes
   $$\sigma_{\rm 1D, cool}^2 = \frac {f_\varphi} {\alpha_{\rm eff}} v_{\rm c}^2$$